Violence usually tears people apart. But in the case of Memorial’s Faculty of Arts, it’s bringing people together.

 Later in the month on Tuesday, Feb.
 25, Memorial alumnus, author, historian and independent journalist Dr. Gwynne Dyer will address the question of why the Middle East, the home to almost all the organized military, paramilitary and terrorist violence in the world outside of Africa, is so violent.
 This talk will take place in the Bruneau Centre’s Innovation Theatre, IIC-2001, at 7:30 p.m.

-Events in March will be organized around the theme of Violence: Then and Now and currently include guest speaker and classicist Dr. Michael Carter, an expert on gladiator culture speaking, on Thursday, March 13.
-Two panel discussions featuring Faculty of Arts experts are scheduled for Friday, March 7, and Thursday, March 27.
+Events in March will be organized around the theme of Violence: Then and Now and currently include guest speaker and classicist Dr. Michael Carter, an expert on gladiator culture speaking, on Friday March 28.

 April’s schedule includes a screening of the film The World Before Her, which deals with the subject of women and violence in the context of India.
 Two additional panel discussions examining the theory and practice of violence are scheduled for Thursday, April 3, and Thursday, April 17.

 May culminates with a final capstone event, details of which are being confirmed.

 Funding for the ARTS on Violence initiative comes from the Vice-President’s (Academic) Fund for Scholarship in the Arts.
 All events are free and open to the public.